 Returns a flag indicating whether a character has been received on the secondary serial port (serial2).
 The serial2 port is supported by QED-Forth's software UART using hardware pins PA3 (input) and PA4 (output).
 If one or more characters are present in the serial2 input buffer a TRUE flag is returned; otherwise a FALSE flag is returned. ?KEY2 can be made the default ?KEY routine installed in the U?KEY user variable after each reset or restart by executing SERIAL2.AT.STARTUP.
-If the value in SERIAL2.RESOURCE.
+If the value in SERIAL.ACCESS is RELEASE.AFTER.LINE, ?KEY2 does not GET or RELEASE the SERIAL2.RESOURCE.
 If SERIAL.ACCESS contains RELEASE.ALWAYS, ?KEY2 GETs and RELEASEs the SERIAL2.RESOURCE.
-If SERIAL2.RESOURCE.
-If SERIAL2.RESOURCE.
-See SERIAL2.RESOURCE, ?KEY2 GETs but does not RELEASE the SERIAL2.RESOURCE.
+If SERIAL.ACCESS contains RELEASE.NEVER, ?KEY2 GETs but does not RELEASE the SERIAL2.RESOURCE.
 See SERIAL.ACCESS, ?KEY, U?KEY, ?KEY1.

-Pronunciation: "guestion-key-two" Attributes: M
+Pronunciation: "question-key-two" Attributes: M

-?KEYPAD (-- [n\TRUE] or [FALSE] | 0 < = n < = 39)
+?KEYPAD (--[n]TRUE] or $[FALSE] \mid 0 < = n < = 19)$

-Scans keypad or touchscreen having up to 8 rows and 5 columns.
+Scans the 4 X 5 keypad or touchscreen.
 If a key is being depressed, PAUSEs and waits until the key is released, then returns the key number under a true flag.
 If no key is depressed, returns a false flag.
-Consult the KEYPAD glossary entry for a detailed description of keypad orientation.
-Disables interrupts for 12 μseconds each time a row is scanned.
+Consult the hardware manual for a detailed description of keypad orientation.
+Briefly, in the standard QED Product Design Kit and Industrial Control System orientation with 4 rows and 5 columns and the connector at the bottom of the keypad, key #0 is in the lower right corner, key #1 is just above it, and key #19 is in the upper left corner.
+Disables interrupts for 48 cycles (12 μ seconds) each time a row is scanned.
 See ?KEYPRESS and KEYPAD.

-Pronunciation: "guestion-keypad"
+Pronunciation: "question-keypad"

-?KEYPRESS (-- [n\TRUE] or [FALSE] | 0 < = n < = 39)
+?KEYPRESS (--[n]TRUE] or $[FALSE] \mid 0 < = n < = 19)$

-Scans keypad or touchscreen having up to 8 rows and 5 columns.
+Scans the 4 X 5 keypad or touchscreen.
 If a key is being depressed, returns the key number under a true flag; unlike ?KEYPAD, ?KEYPRESS does not wait for the key to be released.
 If no key is depressed, returns a false flag.
-Consult the KEYPAD glossary entry for a detailed description of keypad orientation.
-Disables interrupts for 12 microseconds each time a row is scanned.
-See ?KEYPAD and KEYPAD.
+Consult the hardware manual for a detailed description of keypad orientation.
+Briefly, in the standard QED Product